-- \ Accessory uses shall be located behind primary structures. - \ Setbacks are measured from structure face to back of sidewalk. - \ Structures in Park Overlook shall not be constructed in active Flood Plain. - \ Yorktown may require structures with corner frontages to notch the corner for entrances and sight triangle clearances. - \ Yorktown may grant deviations from these general development standards if the development is a Signature Development.
+- Accessory uses shall be located behind primary structures. - Setbacks are measured from structure face to back of sidewalk. - Structures in Park Overlook shall not be constructed in active Flood Plain. - Yorktown may require structures with corner frontages to notch or angle the corner for entrances and sight triangle clearances. - Yorktown may grant deviations from these general development standards if the development is a Signature Development. - All impervious surface is included in the lot coverage percentage calculation.

 (SE) Special Exception possible.
-Special Exceptions in Park Overlook District shall be evaluated on a case by case basis and shall only be applicable in the POK-OL zone illustrated in Section 2.3.
+Special Exceptions in Park Overlook District shall be evaluated on a case by case basis and shall only be applicable in the POK-OL zone illustrated by the Downtown District Overlay Zones Map, Section 1.6.